Antique Ross-Zentmayer No. 1 Binocular Microscope in Brass by Ross London c1885

 Technical details – the construction is a brass A-shaped foot (also sometimes referred to as a Lyre-shaped foot) with large twin uprights supporting a pivot and a Jackson-Lister upper limb arrangement.
 The coarse focus is by rack and pinion with the newer-style helical cut that features on instruments from the 1880s onwards and there’s plenty of travel, so I reckon even a 4 inch objective would achieve sharp focus.
 The coarse focus has a nice smooth action and holds in position as it should in its working range and there’s tension adjustment available as required.
 Fine focus is operated via a graduated brass thumb-wheel located at the rear of the main tube on the limb, being a vernier screw acting on a lever against sprung resistance, also working well.
 The lever fine focus is a specific feature of the Ross-Zentmayer and was also adopted by Watson for their Edinburgh series of microscopes.

 In terms of its optics, this microscope has a Wenham double optical tube with mechanically operated graduated draw-tubes with nice smooth action.
 The Wenham prism is present in its carrier in clean condition, rendering good usable images.
 It’s supplied with a pair of 8x magnification top-hat B eyepieces that with correct illumination produce bright age-appropriate images.
-It’s currently got a single 3 inch low-power objective lens, which will be about 2x magnification – as such this instrument is essentially currently set up for low-power entomology work and the like.
-I’ve also been using it with a 2 inch Watson objective which also works well and I will include this Watson lens with the instrument.
-With the objective fitting being RMS, there are plenty of other objectives by Ross and other makers that will also fit the instrument.
+It’s currently got a single 2 inch low-power objective lens, which will be about 3x magnification – as such this instrument is essentially currently set up for low-power entomology work and the like.
+I’ve also been using it with a 1/4 inch objective by Arnold & Son, which also works well and I will include this lens with the instrument.
+With the objective fitting being RMS, there are plenty of other objectives by Ross and other makers that will also fit.

 The instrument tilts for inclined viewing and holds in position as it should on inclination and can be tightened via a limb-tension lever to the right hand side of the pivot.
 The all-brass specimen stage is fully mechanical with in addition a mechanically operated rotation feature.
 The x/y adjustment thumb-wheels are on the right-hand side, giving about 1 inch of travel in the x/y planes, with the rotation control below stage.
 All the mechanical controls work very well and hold position on inclination, with rotation well damped – there’s also a 360 degree scale on the outer edge of the stage.
 The stage top-plate has a rest for holding slides and two sliders that can be adjusted to hold the slide firmly in place, both moving freely.
 The underside of the stage also has a lever-controlled iris mechanism which works well as shown in the listing photos.